How To Tell Brass From Bronze

 Conductivity and Magnetism Tests

-Another fascinating way to differentiate between brass and bronze is through sound.
 When struck, brass produces a bright, ringing tone, while bronze emits a deeper, warmer sound.
-We can use this principle to perform a quick sound test by gently tapping the metal: this can give us hints about its identity.
+We can use this principle to perform a quick sound test by gently tapping the metal.
+Sound as a diagnostic tool isn’t unique to metals — our piece on how to tell crystal from glass shows how the same tapping technique reveals composition differences between glassware that looks identical to the naked eye.

-Also, we can test for magnetism: brass is non-magnetic, while some bronze alloys can exhibit slight magnetic properties.
-If we have access to a magnet, this quick test can provide valuable information about the metal’s nature.
+We can also test for magnetism: brass is non-magnetic, while some bronze alloys can exhibit slight magnetic properties.
+If we have access to a magnet, this quick test provides valuable information about the metal’s nature.

 Patina and Corrosion Variations

-As mentioned earlier, the patina’s color can also serve as a guide.
+The patina’s colour can also serve as a guide.
 While brass may develop a light brown or black tarnish, bronze usually develops a greenish patina over time, especially in humid environments.
-If we encounter an object that shows signs of corrosion, we can observe the color changes to gain insights into whether it’s brass or bronze.
+Observing the colour of corrosion on an aged object gives us strong evidence about whether we’re dealing with brass or bronze.

 Tools for Identification